inventrdotio/AdventureKit2/Getting Started with each component/Active Buzzer/README.md

 ## Two Pin Active Buzzer

 Fixed pitch buzzer that buzzes when ever + PIN is held HIGH.
+Can be found in misc small parts box.

 ```
   digitalWrite(BUZZER_PIN, HIGH); // Turn on buzzer